Nuuk: Climate

-Nuuk has a maritime-influenced tundra climate (Köppen ET) with cold, long, snowy winters and cool, short summers.
-Although the winters in Nuuk are relatively cold, they are milder compared to other tundra climates, such as in Alaska in the United States or parts of Eastern Siberia.
+Nuuk has a maritime-influenced tundra climate (Köppen ET) with long, cold, snowy winters and short, cool summers.
+Although the winters are very cold, they are still milder than those in other tundra climates at similar latitudes, such as Alaska or parts of Eastern Siberia.
 Instead, peak winter is similar to identical latitudes in the Nordic countries.
-On 21 December, the shortest day and longest night of the year, the sun rises at 10:30 am and sets at 2:20 pm.
-By contrast, on the longest day and shortest night of the year, 21 June, the sun rises at 2:54 am and does not set until 12:04 am, giving a quasi-Midnight Sun.
-Nuuk can have mild temperatures on brief occasions year-round, with each month having recorded 13 C or warmer, although only June, July, August, and September have recorded what could be considered hot weather (defined as 22.5 C or higher).
+On 21 December, the shortest day and longest night of the year, the sun rises at 11:22 am and sets at 3:28 pm.
+On 21 June, the longest day and shortest night of the year, the sun rises at 3:53 am and sets at 1:03 am, producing constant civil twilight.
+Nuuk occasionally has mild temperatures year-round, with each month having recorded 13 C or warmer, although only June, July, August, and September have recorded what could be considered hot weather (defined as 22.5 C or higher).
 The monthly averages range from -9 C to 7 C, whereas all-time extremes range from -32.5 C on 14 January 1984 to 26.3 C on 6 July 2008.
 The record wind in Nuuk is 68 km/h.

-The average monthly temperature (7.4 °C in August) is colder than what is considered the limit for trees (10 °C during the warmest month).
-There are a few planted trees which do not sustain well.
+The average monthly temperature (7.4 °C in July) is colder than what is considered the limit for trees (10 °C during the warmest month).
+There are a few planted trees, which do not sustain well.

 Demographics

-With 18,800 inhabitants as of January 2021, Nuuk is by far the largest town in Greenland.
-The population of Nuuk has doubled since 1977, increased by over a third since 1990, and risen by almost 21% since 2000.
+With 19,872 inhabitants as of January 2024, Nuuk is by far Greenland's largest town.
+Its population has doubled since 1977, increased by over a third since 1990, and risen by almost 21% since 2000.
 In addition to those born in Greenland, data from 2015 showed 3,826 were born outside the country.
 Attracted by good employment opportunities with high wages, Danes have continued to settle in the town.
 Today, Nuuk has the highest proportion of Danes of any town in Greenland.
-Half of Greenland's immigrants live in Nuuk, which also accounts for a quarter of the country's native population.
+Half of Greenland's immigrants live in Nuuk, which also has a quarter of the country's native population.

 Government

-As the capital of Greenland, Nuuk is the administrative center of the country, containing all of the important government buildings and institutions.
+As the capital of Greenland, Nuuk is its administrative center, containing all important government buildings and institutions.
 The public sector bodies are also the town's largest employer.

-As of January 2021, the mayor of Nuuk is Charlotte Ludvigsen.
-She replaced former mayor Asii Chemnitz Narup in 2019 following a social media scandal involving posts criticizing her party.
-Like Narup, Ludvigsen is a member of the Inuit Ataqatigiit party.
+As of January 2021, Nuuk's mayor is Charlotte Ludvigsen.
+Ludvigsen is a member of the Inuit Ataqatigiit party.

 Greenland's self-government parliament, the Inatsisartut, is in Nuuk.
 It has 31 seats and its members are elected by popular vote on the basis of proportional representation to serve four-year terms.
-All of Greenland's major political parties have their headquarters in Nuuk, including the Inuit Ataqatigiit, Siumut, Democrats, Atassut, Association of Candidates and the Women's Party.
+All of Greenland's major political parties have their headquarters in Nuuk, including the Inuit Ataqatigiit, Siumut, Democrats, Atassut, Association of Candidates, and the Women's Party.